Cecile-Lebleu/Cecile_Lebleu/src/content/blog/basic-accessibility/index.md

 path: basic-accessibility
 date: 2020-03-17T15:10:00.000Z
 title: Basics of Accessibility
 description: A compilation of web accessibility best practices.
+It's always a good idea to review all these before publishing a website.
 categories: ["building-blocks"]
 ---